Verti9o/Kubyss/README.md

 # Kubyss
 A set of playbooks to work with a Kubernetes cluster.
 As well as a way to learn Ansible for me.

+## Requirements
+- RedHat-based machines.
+- Host names in inventory has suffixes as in the example below.

 ## Inventory Example
 ```yaml